Category Archives: f) Apologetics, & Interpretations

 Wherein ye greatly rejoice, though now for a season, if need be, ye are in heaviness through manifold temptations: That the trial of your faith, being much more precious than of gold that perisheth, though it be tried with fire, might be found unto praise and honour and glory at the appearing of Jesus Christ: Whom having not seen, ye love; in whom, though now ye see him not, yet believing, ye rejoice with joy unspeakable and full of glory: Receiving the end of your faith, even the salvation of your souls.
 1st Peter 1:6-9

-This life is a time of testing.
-Trials test our faith, trust, and belief in Jesus Christ.
-We will suffer through these trials for a time, and those who endure will be honored and glorified when Jesus returns to take us out of this world.
-We will escape the wrath of God and be received as his children for eternity in paradise.
-Therefore, we live with “joy unspeakable” because of our conviction of things not seen and confident hope in the promises of God.
+This life is a test.
+Trials challenge our faith, trust, and belief in Jesus Christ.
+We will face these trials our whole lives, and those who endure will be honored and glorified when Jesus returns to take us out of this world.
+We will avoid God’s wrath and be received as his children forever in paradise.
+Therefore, we live with “joy unspeakable” because of our belief in things not seen and our confident hope in God’s promises.

 Strive to be disciplined and holy.